 What vital insights will the company be delivering at the Mining Indaba?

-HS: As a team, we’re taking part in four important discussions that link to how mining operations can prepare themselves to be resilient whilst still addressing essential issues of employee and community safety, and environmental sustainability.
-The sessions that our team are participating in are as follows:
+HS: As a team, we took part in four important discussions that linked to how mining operations can prepare themselves to be resilient whilst still addressing essential issues of employee and community safety, and environmental sustainability.
+The sessions that our team participated in include:

 - From intent to impact – how to activate the journey towards sustainable mining of the future